 Tar Sands In Your Home

 More than its size, the environmental damage the tar sands cause makes them controversial.
-As the website writes, the harvesting of petroleum from the tar sands destroys the land, pollutes the water and is poisoning downstream communities.
+As the website writes, the harvesting of petroleum from the area destroys the land, pollutes the water and is poisoning downstream communities.
 It is the largest contributor to greenhouse gas emission growth in Canada.
-The tar sands already produce over 30 million tonnes of CO2 emissions per year; by 2020 that number could grow to over 140 million tonnes.
+The project already produce over 30 million tonnes of CO2 emissions per year; by 2020 that number could grow to over 140 million tonnes.

 While most of us use oil in some form, it would be good if the tar sands would clean up their act.